azurecitadel/azurecitadel.github.io/guides/cli.md

 author: Richard_Cheney
 image:
   teaser: blueprint.png
-excerpt: WORK IN PROGRESS!
-Delve into CLI 2.0, integrate with Bash scripts and unlock the power of the JMESPATH queries.
+excerpt: Delve into CLI 2.0, integrate with Bash scripts and unlock the power of the JMESPATH queries.
 ---
 WORK IN PROGRESS